Not a CVMA member?

 No. This new requirement is a result of legislation that was passed.
 CVMA is assisting veterinarians in obtaining the required CE by offering it virtually to veterinarians looking to renew their Colorado licenses.

-What else do I need to know about the new requirement?
+What else do I need to know about this requirement?

 How does the Colorado requirement compare to requirements in other states?

-Where can I read more about the new Colorado substance use prevention training requirements?
+Where can I read more about the Colorado substance use prevention training requirements?

 Veterinarians can find more information on the requirements in Rule 1.2(G) on page 9 of the new Rules.